Canada

 Who assumes responsibility?

-Voluntary stewards, PCA NB, municipal HHW hosts.
+Voluntary stewards, PCA New Brunswick, municipal HHW hosts.

 Duties of each group